BrianNathanWhite/BrianNathanWhite.github.io/_pages/research.md

 ---

-I work with Jaime Speiser & Byron Yaeger to develop **OpenLong**, an open-source R package that harmonizes commonly used longitudinal data sets on aging. **OpenLong** facilitates machine learning benchmark studies, prediction modeling, and meta-analyses, enabling researchers to perform more efficient and accurate analyses.
+I work with Jaime Speiser & Byron Jaeger to develop **OpenLong**, an open-source R package that harmonizes commonly used longitudinal data sets on aging. **OpenLong** facilitates machine learning benchmark studies, prediction modeling, and meta-analyses, enabling researchers to perform more efficient and accurate analyses.

 ## Publications ##